 Keep in mind, this is a dedicated shotshell reloading press.

-There are other types which can reload rifle and pistol ammunition that can also reload shotshells with an adapter or accessory.
-However, this model only reloads shotshells–though it does it exceptionally and for every size and buck of shot.
+There are other types that can reload rifle and pistol ammunition that can also reload shotshells with an adapter or accessory.
+However, this model only reloads shotshells–though it does it exceptionally and for every size and buck of the shot.
 It can even reload slugs if you want.

 For these products, the ability to reload any kind of ammunition without having to worry about many moving parts is the only thing that matters.

-And for other, they might simply want the least expensive press that they can find.
+And for others, they might simply want the least expensive press that they can find.
 For both parties, the Lee Precision Breech Lock Reloader Press is the tool for the job.